DEPARTMENTS & OFFICES >

 Are there fraternity and sorority houses at Robert Morris University?

-RMU does not have typical fraternity/sorority houses.
+RMU does not have fraternity/sorority houses and there are not chapter houses off campus in Moon Township or Coraopolis.
+Specifically, Moon Township zoning requires that fraternity and sorority houses receive conditional use approval and adhere to specific code requirements.
 Most chapters have a chapter suite in Washington Hall housing up to ten members.
 Some chapters expect members to live in the chapter suite at least one year during their membership.

 Contrary to popular belief, it is a myth that a "brothel law" exists prohibiting sorority houses.
 Before Title IX and the modernization of the college experience, most institutions prohibited unmarried women from living off campus.
 Moon Township also caps rental properties at 4 persons per unit but has strict housing code for fraternity and sorority houses.
 Additionally, many of our fraternity and sorority chapters are too young to have generations of alumni to support chapter houses, which by IRS code are not tax deductible.

 Aren't fraternities and sororities all about alcohol and partying?